Star Feminine Band: Musical career

 Having rehearsed together for two years, the group came to the attention of French musical engineer Jéremie Verdier, who was volunteering in Benin at the time and heard the group rehearsing.
 Verdier, now the manager of the group, recorded demo tapes for the groups.
 The band signed to Born Bad Records in 2020, and released their first self-titled album.
 They released their second album, In Paris, in 2022.
-Later that year the band featured on the track "Look Away, Look Away" by The Go!
+Later that year, the band featured on the track "Look Away, Look Away" by The Go!
 Team.
+A second single with The Go!
+Team, "The Me Frequency," was released in January 2023.
+Both songs feature on the album Get Up Sequences Part Two.

 The band's songs are often about social topics, including the rights of women, female genital mutilation and forced marriage.
 Their musical style has been described as a mix of genres including garage rock, psychedelia, highlife and Congolese rumba.
 The group have performed at numerous major festivals, including Glastonbury and Roskilde.

 In 2023, Star Feminine Band were named as UNICEF Young Champions for their activism.